wtsanshou/Coding/Mathematics/NumberTheory/Power/HrClosestNumber.md

 ### HackerRank

 ## Question
 You are given 3 numbers a, b and x.
-You need to output the multiple of x which is closest to ab.
+You need to output the multiple of x which is closest to a<sup>b</sup>.
 If more than one answer exists , display the smallest one.

 **Input Format**